bponomarenko/autoconfig-app/README.md

 Run `ng start:web` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 P.S.`ng start:web` will do two things:

-1. Start local proxy on 3000 port to solve CORS restrictions in browser
+1. Start local proxy on 3000 port to solve CORS restrictions in browser.
+For a proxy to work correctly, set `AUTOCONFIG_HOST` environment variable with Autoconfig API host as a value.
 2. Start `ng serve`, which will start local dev server

 Run `ng start:app` for a dev Electron app.
 Application will be opened automatically.